-Michael SC Soto, Interim Executive Director
+Michael SC Soto, Executive Director

-Michael is active in his community currently serving on the board of directors for Justice that Works and Poder in Action.
-He previously served on the boards of Equality Arizona, the Arizona Alliance for Arts Education, Phoenix Pride, Trans Spectrum of Arizona, Generation Equality, Rising Youth Theatre, and the LGBTQ Consortium.
+Michael is active in his community.
+He has served on many boards and committees including Poder in Action, Justice that works Equality Arizona, the Arizona Alliance for Arts Education, Phoenix Pride, Trans Spectrum of Arizona, Generation Equality, Rising Youth Theatre, and the LGBTQ Consortium.
 He also served on the steering committee for the Human Service Campus, the Arizona HRC Diversity Committee, the AzCA Arts Education committee, the organizing committee for the Arizona Arts Education Census, and as a volunteer for No Mas Muertes, Andre House, and the AzACLU.
-Michael also served two terms of in AmeriCorps through Public Allies Arizona.
+Michael also served two terms in AmeriCorps through Public Allies Arizona.